hw-studio-fall17/week-4/README.md

 ### If you finish early....
 * Make up two more variables!
 * We are using the `alert()` function to create the popup.
 Try to add your new variable to the popup text.

+## WEEK 4: HOMEWORK!
+* Go to www.repl.it
+* Login
+    - username: yourfirstname_yourlastname
+    - password: hwstudio5122
+* Click on our Web Development classroom
+* Find the week 4 assignment